NathanW2/nathanw.net/_posts/2009-05-06-creating-a-instance-of-a-mapinfo-com-object-in-net-part-two.markdown

                              null,instance,parameter);
       }
 }
-[/sourcecode]
+{% endhighlight %}

- Now that we have it wrapped up in a nice class we can go ahead and use it in our application, something like this:  [sourcecode language="csharp"] public static void Main()
+ Now that we have it wrapped up in a nice class we can go ahead and use it in our application, something like this:  {% highlight csharp %}
+public static void Main()
 {
     Mapinfo mymapinfo = Mapinfo.CreateInstance();
     mymapinfo.Do(//Run some command);
 }
-[/sourcecode]
+{% endhighlight %}